nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/maintenance/nuxeo-admin-console.md

 ## Going Further

 Additional management options are not yet exposed into the admin console and are only available at this stage using the [management REST API endpoint]({{page space='rest-api' version='1' page='management-endpoint'}}).
-Please refer to its documentation for an exhaustive list.
+Please refer to the documentation for an exhaustive list.